sjmeverett/ractive-validator/README.md

 Usage
 ------

-The validator is defined as a [RequireJS](http://requirejs.org/) module, where the export is the validator class:
+The validator class can be used with AMD and node.
+For example, using require.js you could write the following:

 ```javascript
 define(['ractive', 'ractive-validator'], function (Ractive, RactiveValidator) {